cdkee3010/twitch_mass_clip_export/README.md

 ![powershell](powershell.png "powershell")

-This is a fork of amiechen's [utility](https://github.com/amiechen/twitch-batch-loader).
+This is a fork/update of amiechen's [utility](https://github.com/amiechen/twitch-batch-loader) with an OAuth utility to address the change in the Twitch API to require an access token.

 ## Pre-Install: